dapierce/dapierce.github.io/content/blog/2024-06-26-retro-emulation-done-easy.md

   - video games
   - retro
   - emulation
+featuredImage: "../../public/img/retro-emu-castlevania.png"
+featuredImageAlt: "A screenshot of Castlevania: Bloodlines with scanline filter"
 ---

 After a year enjoying the comfort of playing old games on my TV, I can fully recommend my retro gaming setup: a mini PC running Batocera Linux.